Liudas-Dau/hespdiv/README.md

 # Installing HespDiv

-HespDiv is available on CRAN, therefore, it can simply be installed using the standard install.packages function as:

-install.packages('HespDiv')

-The version of the package available on GitHub may be newer than the one available on CRAN, that can be installed using the install_github function from the devtools package:

-devtools::install_github("Liudas-Dau/HespDiv")
+The official CRAN version of „HespDiv“ can be installed using: install.packages('HespDiv').
+However, more up-to-date version of the package can be found on the GitHub.
+You can install it using „devtolls“ package: devtools::install_github("Liudas-Dau/HespDiv").
+As new updates can cause some unexpected package behaviour, use the GitHub version with caution.